Eloy Jiménez Player Props: White Sox vs. Brewers

 Eloy Jiménez At The Plate

-- Jimenez has driven home a run in 33 games this year (41.3%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on two occasions..
+- In 42.0% of his games this year, Jimenez has tallied at least one RBI.
+In 13 of those games (16.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored at least one run 32 times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.